Our Team

 Dr. Nand C. Bardouille, Manager

-Previously, Dr. Bardouille served as a senior trade official for over twelve years with the Caribbean Community (CARICOM) Secretariat, the Caribbean Regional Negotiating Machinery (now the Office of Trade Negotiations of the CARICOM Secretariat) and the Organisation of Eastern Caribbean States (OECS) Secretariat (now the OECS Commission).
-He contributed to the formulation and delivery of programmes/projects to enhance regional development processes of Caribbean small states, coordinating strategic engagement/partnerships among intergovernmental organizations in support of and advising governments on foreign/trade, regional integration and development cooperation policymaking.
-Dr. Bardouille has also held social sciences teaching appointments at higher education institutions, and briefly worked with the United Nations.
+Previously, Dr. Bardouille served as a senior trade official for over 12 years with the CARICOM Secretariat, the Caribbean Regional Negotiating Machinery (now unit of Directorate of Single Market and External Trade, CARICOM Secretariat) and the now Organisation of Eastern Caribbean States Commission.
+He contributed to the formulation, delivery and monitoring & evaluation of capacity-building projects to enhance Caribbean states' regional development processes, directing public affairs.
+He served as advisor for communications at the intersection of foreign/trade policy, regional integration and development cooperation.

-Dr. Bardouille is a Canadian trained political economist, who holds postgraduate degrees in Political Science, Public Administration and International Development Studies, as well as an undergraduate degree in Political Science.
+Dr. Bardouille is a Canadian trained political scientist.
+He holds postgraduate degrees in Political Science, Public Administration and International Development Studies, with a B.A. in Political Science and Certificate in Public Administration.